elben/elben.github.io/posts/2016-05-26-art-philosophy-stories.markdown

 ---
-title: Art, Philosophy and Stories: As it relates to Programming
+title: "Art, Philosophy and Stories: As it relates to Programming"
 categories: blog
 draft: true
 ---